epanal/uop-capstone-g10/data_wrangling/README - Downloading Standardized Assessment Files.md

 `[assessment_name]_[MR#]_[YYYYMMDD].csv`
 - `assessment_name`: The name of the assessment type (e.g., who, gad, phq, etc.)
-- `MR#`: The patient's medical record number (e.g., LO-XXXX-XX)
+- `MR#`: The patient's medical record number (e.g., LO-2025-8)
 - `YYYYMMDD`: The date of the **first recorded assessment** of that type

 ---

 ### 5. **Organize the File**
   1. Move the renamed file into the appropiate folder based on its assessment type.
   2. Repeat this process for other assessment types.
-At most, you should export one file per asasessment type per patient, with a maximum of six files per patient.
+At most, you should export one file per assessment type per patient, with a maximum of six files per patient.